pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

         2. Or: Satirical.
 Starship troopers, Mickey 17, etc?
         - Visual: Lines that make a face.
 Like Starfox Andross but just outlines. static.
 - More Kaijus
+    * Combo Kaiju - Allows for inputting multiple commands at the same time.
+Putting them all in one line speeds up the abilities, however, you are still committing to all those actions, like a Mars Rover.
     * Kaiju King - Godzilla stand-in.
 Atomic breath.
 Regeneration.
     * Dragon King
     * Jumbo Samurai - small kaiju.
 Physical attacks. spirit.